anodyne/nova/README.md

 Last Update
 -----------
-09 March 2010
+10 March 2010

 Latest Updates
 --------------
-* updated the pulsar skin with the admin section
+* updated the shiloh skin
-* updated pulsar main with some minor tweaks
-* updated pulsar wiki with some minor tweaks
-* updated pulsar with panel images
-* updated the install data
-* updated titan main with jquery ui theme
-* updated titan admin with jquery ui theme
-* updated titan main with some minor tweaks
-* updated titan admin with some minor tweaks
-* updated titan wiki with some minor tweaks
-* updated the beta skin
+* updated the default style for the uniform stylesheet
-* added the jquery block ui plugin to pulsar
-* added the shiloh skin

 Changes in 0.9.7
 ----------------